-The Importance of Business Wills -Without One You risk Chaos
+The Importance of Business Wills -Without One You Risk Chaos

 Up to 70% of people are without the protection of a valid or up-to-date will.
 Many of those will be business owners or directors.
 Failing to make a will can create a serious risk to family and business partners.

-Our experienced wills team strongly recommend that all business owners and directors ensure not only that they have a valid will but that it is updated at least once every five years to take account of changing personal, tax and business circumstances.
+Our experienced wills team strongly recommend that all business owners and company directors ensure not only that they have a valid will but that it is updated at least once every five years to take account of changing personal, tax and business circumstances.